THE ESSENCE OF PERUVIAN CUISINE

 GRAINS IN PERUVIAN CUISINE

-Giant white corn, maíz blanco gigante, from Cusco’s Sacred Valley, is so unique that it has a denomination of origin.
+Giant white corn, maíz blanco gigante, from Cusco’s Sacred Valley, is so unique that it has a Denomination of Origin.
 These corn kernels are two to three times larger than regular corn, with a distinctive texture and flavor that can’t be replicated elsewhere.
+Purple corn, used to make chicha morada, is uniquely Peruvian.

 PRODUCE IN PERUVIAN CUISINE